gdesant/Cub3D/README.md

 This project is inspired by a famous game released in 1992 called [Wolfenstein 3D](https://fr.wikipedia.org/wiki/Wolfenstein_3D).\
 The goal was to recreate this game graphic engine using the raycast technology.

+You can find the subject  for this project [here](https://github.com/gdesant/Cub3D/blob/main/cub3d.subject.en.pdf)

 #